 The ants in the world begin collecting debris, hair, colony, garbage, anything they can find, even pieces of the exoskeleton.
 Why do they do this?
 Perhaps it’s to hide their new booty from other ants or potential scavengers that might smell the decaying super worm and snatch away their newfound food.

 It makes working with the large food item easier as it provides a scaffolding structure, making it easy for the ants to work around the smooth super.
-It might also act as an absorbent to remove some mucus and wetness, which the ants might find difficult to work with.
+It might also act as an absorbent to remove some mucus and wetness, which the ants might find challenging to work with.
 Some ants appear to do nothing but march around the top of the supergroup.
 These ants are ready if another animal or creature decides to steal their superordinate.

 This entire feeding system has worked for these magnificent social insects for millions and millions of years since the age of the dinosaurs.
 Effective food acquisition, protection, distribution, communication, and execution have made ants masters of the ecosystem, making them effective predators.